The scientific notation calculator will take any decimal value and convert it to scientific notation.

 - Determine whether the decimal point must be moved to the left or right to return to the original number.

 - If the decimal is moved right, the exponent is negative.
 If the decimal is moved left, the exponent is positive.

 - Check your results with the scientific notation calculator.

 If you wanted the answer to have two significant figures, you would have to round the significant to

-If you are searching for useful maths calculators do not hesitate to take a look at cube root calculator which enables to calculate not only cube root but also roots of any degree.
+If you are searching for useful maths calculators do not hesitate to take a look at the cube root calculator which enables you to calculate not only cube root but also roots of any degree.